A Model for Studying Anything On the Foundation of the Sermon on the Plain

 One way to arrive at a list of topics to study can be to ask the question, “What do we want to learn to do, or at least learn, together?”

 The group will continue to convene and decide if, when, and how they would like to continue to study anything in the Bible or Creation on the foundation they have laid together.
-They are also invited, at any point, to repeat steps 1–5 if they want to check their foundation and see what may have changed since they did it last.
+They are also invited, at any point, to repeat steps 1–5 if they want to check their foundation, or common ground, and see what may have changed since they did it last.
+If a group is unsure of what to do next, repeating this basic training can help them reorient and begin again.
+Alternatively, they may move from this form of training into another, such as a Connect Ladder training or Spiritual Friendship, if they’re using the Grounding Kit.